St. Louis Red Stockings

 Uniform from the website Threads of the Game

-The Red Stockings were an ametuer club organized in 1860s by Thomas McNeary.
 In 1875, they joined the National Association as a professional club in response to the formation of the St. Louis Brown Stockings.
 The Brown Stockings were a club of imported professionals signed during the off-season to play in the National Association.
-It lacked any local players, so club owner Thomas McNeary entered his club in the league, feeling he could draw crowds for the home players.
-They only played 19 games before dropping out of the league.
+It lacked any local players, so club owner Thomas McNeary entered his club in the Association, feeling he could draw crowds for the home players.
+They only played 19 Championship games before dropping out of the league.
 The club's record for its brief tenure was 4 wins and 15 losses.
 Despite the abysmal performance, they placed 10th out of the 13 teams that competed in what proved to be the final season for the National Association.
 The Association collapsed that winter after the strongest teams pulled out and organized the National League.

 Stats for the 1875 Red Stockings